-11.1.6 Relevant FITS tools
+10.1.6.
+Relevant FITS tools

-- FITS data is already supported by GDAL via the external library CFITSIO (see the GDAL documentation). - FV: Interactive FITS file editor.
-FV can be used with the DS9 image display. - fitsverify A FITS File Format-Verification Tool.
-A web version of this tool can be found at: https://fits.gsfc.nasa.gov/fits\verify.html
+FITS data is already supported by GDAL via the external library CFITSIO (see the GDAL documentation).

+EV: Interactive FITS file editor.
+FV can be used with the DS9 image display.

+fitsverify - A FITS File Format-Verification Tool.
+A web version of this tool can be found at: https://fits.gsfc.nasa.gov/fits_verify.html

-11.2 Specific Requirements and Recommendations for CDF
+10.2.
+Specific Requirements and Recommendations for CDF

-The Common Data Format (CDF) is widely used in the heliophysics community and by some instruments on planetary missions.
-CDF files can be archived in PDS4, providing they are formatted to meet the CDF-A standard (CDF-Archive) and include appropriate meta-data.
+The Common Data Format (CDF) is widely used in the heliophysics community and by some instruments on planetary missions, typically for those time series data files produced by the in situ instruments.
+CDF files can be archived in PDS4, provided they are formatted to meet the CDF-A standard (CDF-Archive) and include appropriate meta-data.

-The values of the <parsing\standard\id> attribute to be used in PDS4 labels for CDF products is: "CDF 3.4 ISTP/IACG".
+The values of the <parsing_standard_id> attribute to be used in PDS4 labels for CDF products is: "CDF 3.4 ISTP/IACG".